yogevshalmon/allsat-circuits/README.md

 6
 6 2 4
 ```

-The single solution where both inputs are equal to 1 is incorporated with the next assignment "1 2" HALL outputs.
+The single solution where both inputs are equal to 1 is represented by the assignment "1 2" in HALL's output.

-The following command reproduce this result by running HALL with the AIGER file "AND.aag", provided under the benchmarks folde:
+The following command reproduces this result by running HALL with the AIGER file "AND.aag", provided under the benchmarks folder:

 ```
 ./hall_tool ../benchmarks/AND.aag --print_enumer